 At the appointed time, in the late afternoon, I arrived in the hotel lobby to catch the provided transportation.
 Among a small number of other guests waiting in the lobby were John Romita Sr., his wife Virginia and Marvel Publisher Emeritus Stan Lee.
 We made our introductions and made some small talk.
 Mostly I just kept quiet, happy to just listen to these legends of comics talk.

 Soon, we were in the van and making the hour-long drive to the luau.
 Stan’s big news at the time was his discussions with emerging movie star Wesley Snipes about the possibility of playing T’Challa in a Black Panther movie.
-(This was long before the anyone had thought of making a Blade movie.)
+(This was long before anyone had thought of making a Blade movie and before the MCU had dominated the cineplex.)
 As we got closer to the luau’s beach location, it was getting darker and a strong wind was blowing in off the ocean.

 I don’t know if you could call where we went a “traditional” luau, it was a business set up to provide “luau-style” entertainment for tourists.
 That said, the facility was lovely, the food was good and the lovely Hawaiian drinks came with both pineapples and little umbrellas.
 We enjoyed our meal and refreshments surrounded by Polynesian decorations, terrific music and a beautiful sunset.